 Are candle jars Food Safe?
 It depends.
 Not all candle jars are created equal, and their suitability for food storage varies based on the materials used, the presence of any residual substances, and the intended use.
 While some candle jars may be safe for storing dry goods, others might not be suitable for any food storage due to potential chemical contamination or physical hazards.

-Candle jarsOpens in a new tab., once thoroughly cleaned, can be repurposed for a variety of uses, but whether they are food-safe depends on the material of the jar and the type of candle that is in it.
-Glass jars used for candlesOpens in a new tab. can often be safely used for storing non-perishable food items if they have been properly cleaned to remove any wax and residue.
-However, it’s important to note that not all jars are created equal, and jars that have been painted or treated with certain chemicals might not be safe for food storageOpens in a new tab..
+Candle jars, once thoroughly cleaned, can be repurposed for a variety of uses, but whether they are food-safe depends on the material of the jar and the type of candle that is in it.
+Glass jars used for candles can often be safely used for storing non-perishable food items if they have been properly cleaned to remove any wax and residue.
+However, it’s important to note that not all jars are created equal, and jars that have been painted or treated with certain chemicals might not be safe for food storage.

 Understanding Candle Jars